 The world's most influential accounting rule setter is not answerable enough to users or the public and must improve its governance further, top financial regulators said.
 IASB rules are used in over 100 countries, including the EU, Canada, Japan and Brazil.
 The U.S., however, is still considering its position.
 The IASB will become more powerful next year when its rules form the basis for a single set of global standards as called for by the G20, sparking calls for the London-based body to be more accountable and transparent.
 The G20 agreed in September that pricing rules, known as mark-to-market or fair value, should be reformed, putting pressure on the IASB to make speedy changes that alarmed some.
 The IASB agreed to accelerate fair value changes after pressure from EU finance ministers stalled on endorsing the reform.
 The IASB said governance has been strengthened by introducing the monitoring board and expanding board membership to 16 from 14, with more changes under consideration once work on global convergence is completed next year.
-"The results of the second part of the constitutional review are expected to be published shortly," an IASB representative said.
-41 (February 8, 2010, Reuters News)
+"The results of the second part of the constitutional review are expected to be published shortly," an IASB representative said.57 (February 8, 2010, Reuters News)

 The European Commission said it will not endorse a new accounting rule that EU finance ministers had called for to relieve pressure on banks and insurers from the credit crunch.
 The International Accounting Standards Board (IASB) published the first of a three-part revision to its IAS 39 "fair value" rule to simplify how companies classify and measure assets on their books.
 The G20 agreed in April that major standard setters should simplify the "fair value" or mark to market accounting rule by the end of this year.
 The change must be endorsed by the European Commission to take effect in the EU but the executive body said the revision was only the first of three sections.
-"Accordingly the Commission has decided that it would examine the adoption of IFRS [International Financial Reporting Standards 9 in conjunction with the remaining two phases of the revision of IAS 39, which are expected in 2010," the commission said.
-Consequently EU banks and insurers will not be able to apply the change in their 2009 annual reports as called for by the G20.42 (November 12, 2009, Reuters News)
+"Accordingly the Commission has decided that it would examine the adoption of IFRS [International Financial Reporting Standards] 9 in conjunction with the remaining two phases of the revision of IAS 39, which are expected in 2010," the commission said.
+Consequently EU banks and insurers will not be able to apply the change in their 2009 annual reports as called for by the G20.58 (November 12, 2009, Reuters News)

 France is dissatisfied with changes to accounting rules proposed by the IASB to fast-track changes to its IAS 39 fair value rule.
 The proposal was made as part of global efforts to modify mark-to-market accounting rules that are likely to look similar on both sides of the Atlantic.
 French finance minister Christine Lagarde bemoaned different approaches to regulations in the United States and Europe despite eventual plans to converge.
 She said she would discuss the subject with the head of the London-based IASB, David Tweedie, in Luxembourg.
 "I will tell him in as firm a manner as possible that the revision of norm IAS39 should not be revised in a sense that accelerates fair value but in a sense that conforms with ... financial stability which is not the case today," she said.
-Lagarde has said previously that plans by the IASB to ease the impact of the credit crunch on banks would make their situation worse.
-Banks have been forced to make huge writedowns on some assets as accounting rules require them to be valued at the going rate, a process known as fair value or mark-to-market.
-Some assets have slumped in value or become untradable in the credit crunch.
-Policymakers say accounting rules amplified the crisis and must be changed.
-In comments that largely focused on France's position at the recent G20 summit in Pittsburgh, Lagarde noted the need to shore up regulation with regards to the global commodities market.
-(October 14, 2009, Reuters News)
+Lagarde has said previously that plans by the IASB to ease the impact of the credit crunch on banks

-40 Reuters News (February 15, 2010), "Accounting body shores up defences, investor focus."
+56 Reuters News (February 15, 2010), "Accounting body shores up defences, investor focus."

-41 Reuters News (February 8, 2010), "Global accounting body told to improve governance."
-42 Reuters News (November 12, 2009), "EU executives won't endorse accounting rule for now."
+57 Reuters News (February 8, 2010), "Global accounting body told to improve governance."

+58 Reuters News (November 12, 2009), "EU executives won't endorse accounting rule for now."